 Visualizing this loop results in the following architecture:

-When building agents, what “tools” to provide around this LLM becomes the key to design.
+When building agents, what “tools” to provide around this LLM is the key to design.
 Tools range from simple functions to external API wrappers and code execution environments.

-As a concrete business application, let’s consider “incident response automation.”
-Currently, many SREs (Site Reliability Engineers) and infrastructure personnel wake up to respond to late-night alert notifications, check logs, and perform restarts or rollbacks.
+As a concrete business application, let’s consider “automation of incident response.”
+Currently, many SREs (Site Reliability Engineers) and infrastructure personnel are woken up by late-night alert notifications, checking logs and performing actions like restarts and rollbacks.

 By introducing AI agents, the following processes can be automated: